bactopia/bactopia/docs/usage-complete.md

     --max_retry INT         Maximum times to retry downloads
                                 Default: 10

-    --use_ftp               Only use FTP to download FASTQs from ENA
+    --ftp_only              Only use FTP to download FASTQs from ENA
 ```

 ### Download Reference Genome